 The bulk density of the heap was observed to vary across the bed due to particle segregation (Howard, 1968; Roman, 1977; Yusuf, 1984, Bartlett, 1992).
 Areas of lower bulk density have higher permeability or less resistance to flow; these result in preferential flow through larger openings.
 The presence of significant quantities of clay results in localised compaction with low permeability.
 Often, high permeability channels surround these low permeability areas (Yusuf, 1984).
 The existence of preferential flow pathways instead of homogeneous flow is often observed and is generally referred to as channelling (Yusuf, 1984; Wu et al., 2009).
 Inhomogeneous wetting of particles is thus observed at various depths in the heap, which results in highly variable liquid content in different regions.
 Previous experimental studies have indicated this behaviour within both laboratory scale and large scale ore columns, heaps and dumps (eg. Howard, 1968; Armstrong et al., 1971; Murr, 1979; Cathles and Murr, 1980, Murr et al., 1981; Wu et al., 2007, 2009; Fagan et al., 2014).

 While the fluid flow experiments indicate that differential flow and channelling is a very real effect in heaps, these previous studies do not show the mechanisms at work.
-Furthermore, large scale columns cannot be effectively used to study the underlying mechanisms (eg. Murr and co-workers), because the scale limits the required fluid flow experiments that can be performed and the experimental data that can be collected using these systems.
+Furthermore, large scale columns cannot be effectively used to study the underlying mechanisms (eg. Murr and co-workers), because the scale limits the extent to which the fluid flow behaviour can be directly observed and are thus of less use in the elucidation of the mechanisms at work.
 In order to understand the particle level mechanisms, experiments need to be conducted at a smaller scale where the impact of particle scale effects can be seen.
-The reason is particle level flow mechanisms would be same even for industrial heaps, where the heap height is about 6 m.
-The main objective of this study is thus to examine the wetting behaviour and liquid flow paths development in laboratory scale 2-D ore systems and dependencies involved in channelling using both uniformly packed columns and realistic particle size distributions.
+Insights into these particle scale behaviours and mechanisms can then be used to better understand the behaviour of industrial scale heap.
+The main objective of this study is thus to examine the wetting behaviour and liquid flow path development in laboratory scale narrow “2-D” ore systems using both narrow and realistic particle size distributions in order to better understand the mechanisms involved in liquid spread and channelling.
 The effects will be discussed in terms of actively flowing liquid channels, wetted area of the bed and channelling flow features.
-In addition, possible strategies to minimise this effect will also be investigated and discussed in this work.
+In addition, possible strategies to minimise these effects will also be discussed.

 2. Experimental Design and Methods